 - Donations from communities that are mainly financed by public funds (e.g. universities of applied sciences) or bodies under public law with right of taxation (e.g. parishes).
 However, donations from student unions and student nations, as well as companies owned by them, are eligible for matched funding.
 The same applies to donations from chambers of commerce that are not communities financed by public funds

-- Donations allocated to our research profiles (e.g. the Sea and Minority Research) support those projects directly and are not part of the matched funding campaign
+- Donations allocated to our research profiles (i.e. the Sea, Minority Research and Technologies for a Sustainable Future) support those projects directly and are not part of the matched funding campaign

 Donations that are eligible for matched funding should be paid by 30 June 2022.
 Donations can also be paid in instalments within the campaign period.